-At the time of writing, the EU-MER is expected to enter into force in July 2024.
+The EU-MER has been finally adopted in May 2024 and enters into force on 4 August 2024.
 However, the Member States (MS) governments agreed on the final text in December 2023, and most of its contents were clear before then.
 Nonetheless, a small series of talks with relevant experts and public officers seems to suggest that, at the time of writing these lines (May 2024), some MS are not yet ready to deciding on the most basic aspects of the EU-MER implementation - namely which units in which ministry will be responsible, nor which agencies will take on the role of competent authorities (CA) for which tasks.

-Formally, no objections can be raised: The MS do not have to communicate the name of their CA to the Commission until January 2025.
+Formally, no objections can be raised: The MS do not have to communicate the name of their CA to the Commission until 4 February 2025.
 However, in view of the substantial preparatory work necessary to properly carry out all tasks and comply with the EU-MER deadlines, it is highly advisable that the MS do not wait until the latest possible deadline.

 Time is of the essence.
-All sites must be inspected by April 2026.
+All sites must be inspected by 4 May 2026.
 Especially in MS with a large number and variety of sites to be inspected, this will be difficult to achieve unless the CA conclude the planning of their inspection programmes in early 2025 and start executing them before the summer of 2025.
-This presumes that the concrete planning starts well before the end of 2024, which is unlikely to happen if the CA is only designated in January 2025.
+This presumes that the concrete planning starts well before the end of 2024, which is unlikely to happen if the CA is only designated at the very last moment in February 2025.